-14 thoughtful beauty gifts that Fast Company editors are asking for this year
+14 thoughtful beauty gifts that ‘Fast Company’ editors are asking for this year

 The beauty landscape changed a lot in 2020, as even the most adamant beauty lovers found themselves stuck at home.
-But even if you’re stuck in front a Zoom screen all day, it still feels nice to build an effective (if simple) hair, skin, and beauty routine.
-That’s why we’ve rounded up our favorite, most wanted beauty gifts for 2020—with a special eye for products that are well-designed, thoughtfully formulated, and simple to use from home.
+But even if you’re stuck in front of a Zoom screen all day, it still feels nice to build an effective (if simple) hair, skin, and beauty routine.
+That’s why we’ve rounded up our favorite, most-wanted beauty gifts for 2020—with a special eye for products that are well-designed, thoughtfully formulated, and simple to use from home.

 Dyson Hair Tools

 When the engineers at Dyson turned their research to building high-tech, effective, and damage-free hair tools, they did not disappoint.
-The company’s Supersonic Hair Dryer dries hair without any high heat in minutes, while the Airwrap, and new Corrale rethink how we curl, straighten, and style our hair altogether.
+The company’s Supersonic Hair Dryer dries hair without any high heat in minutes, while the Airwrap and new Corrale rethink how we curl, straighten, and style our hair altogether.
 They don’t come cheap, but we guarantee they’ll be used often.
 And a pro tip: check out the deals page to nab one or more free gifts with purchase.

 Glossier Fully Glossed Set

-Glossier is beloved by it-girls and guys around the world for a reason: Its sleep products are designed to make looking naturally beautiful as easy as a few swipe.
+Glossier is beloved by it-girls and guys around the world for a reason: Its sleep products are designed to make looking naturally beautiful as easy as a few swipes.
 The Glossier Fully Glossed Look kit is the perfect set of essentials.
-The kit contains a shimmery liquid highlighter, lightweight cheek tint, super slick lip gloss, holy grail brow thickener that are sure to be quick everyday favorites.
+The kit contains a shimmery liquid highlighter, lightweight cheek tint, super slick lip gloss, and holy grail brow thickener that are sure to be quick everyday favorites.

 Olive and June manicure sets